oVirt/ovirt-site/source/feature/networkmaintab.html.md

     -   **Columns**- Name, ,nic (if more than one 'multiple'), Cluster, IP Address, Network, Status, Uptime
     -   **Actions**- remove (multipule selection), remove from all

-2. All the vms where this network is not attached to
+2. All the vms where this network is not attached to (but attached to the cluster)
     -   **Columns**- Name, Cluster, IP Address, Network, Status, Uptime
     -   **Actions**- add (multiple selection)